Human Resource Management - Admission with Credit (12 month fast-track route to the MA)

 • Critical Investigation Skills

-This module provides students with a framework for understanding and researching organisations.
-Students encounter organisation theory and research methods, learn to deepen their organisational knowledge and develop valuable research skills.
-The module shows students a range of theoretical perspectives, providing critical awareness of the complexity of organisations & organisational processes.
-Students are introduced to the stages of research, (research design, data collection and analysis methods, & research ethics).
-Armed with knowledge of organisational theory and research methodologies, students develop a viable research proposal.
-In semester 2, students take part in a pilot project, which gives hands-on experience of ‘doing’ research.
-Based on this, students produce a reflective essay designed to inform their own research projects.
-Sessions on quantitative and qualitative data analysis, the use of computerised analysis packages, and dissertation writing complete the module.
+This module provides you with a framework for understanding and researching organisations.
+You will encounter organisation theory and research methods, learn to deepen your organisational knowledge, and develop valuable research skills.
+The module explores a range of theoretical perspectives, providing critical awareness of the complexity of organisations & organisational processes.
+You will be introduced to the stages of research, (research design, data collection and analysis methods, & research ethics).
+Armed with knowledge of organisational theory and research methodologies, you will develop a viable research proposal.
+In semester 2, you will take part in a pilot project, which gives hands-on experience of ‘doing’ research.
+Based on this, you will produce a reflective essay designed to inform their own research projects.
+Sessions on quantitative and qualitative data analysis, the use of computerised analysis packages, and dissertation writing, complete the module.

 Final project